cgerson/ufo-sightings-analysis/README.md

 This repo holds my code and methods for an analysis of UFO sightings reports in the US.
 Raw data can be found at NUFORC's online <a href = "http://www.nuforc.org/webreports.html" target="_blank">UFO sightings database</a>.

+The purpose of this analysis was to find the most "credible" sightings according to a number of factors (currently by number of similar reports).
+Analysis is ongoing.

 ###Code to collect:

 I used the "wget" command to scrape 99,477 UFO sightings descriptions (summaries) from the NUFORC site.
 Essentially followed <a href = "http://blog.scotterussell.com/post/93524577748/ufo-data-science-how-we-get-data-part-2" target="_blank">this tutorial</a>.